icetea-labs/icetea_chain/README.md

 2. `npm install`
 3. `npm run dev`

+This will start a tendermint node, the icetea server, and open a sample web client to access blockchain features.

 To reset tendermint (delete all blocks), use `npm run reset`.

 ## Sample contracts